PROTECT YOUR MASONRIES AND

 The water in the soil rises naturally into the masonry and causes important degradations.
 Act in depth, for lasting results.

-To prepare the treatment, all coatings have to be removed; and brittle or non-adhesive parts located into the injection zone have to be brushed.
+To prepare the rising damp treatment, all coatings have to be removed; and brittle or non-adhesive parts located into the injection zone have to be brushed.

 The injection holes have to be drilled on the outside, following a horizontal line or are placed in a staggered row in order to create a double chemical barrier.

 Plastic injection-packers are inserted into each injection hole, using a hammer and a mounting tool.
-The packers have been developed to keep enough pressure during and after the injection; to obtain an optimal diffusion of the product into the thickness of the wall.
+The packers have been developed to keep enough pressure during and after the injection; to obtain an optimal diffusion of the damp proof course chemical into the thickness of the wall.
 It’s recommended to use diffusing tubes with the packers.
-Diffusing tubes are driven into the thickness of the wall and adapt themselves at the bottom of the packer.
+Diffusing tubes have 360° micro holes, are driven into the thickness of the wall and adapt themselves at the bottom of the packer.

-The product is injected with low pressure thanks to a gun and the corresponding MABI pump.
+The damp proofing product is injected with low pressure thanks to a gun and the corresponding MABI pump.

-The used pressure has to allow a good product penetration avoiding it to leak outside.
-For each injection, the injected product quantity should be controlled in order to respect the manufacturer’s chemical product instructions (product quantity to be injected per linear meter).
+For each injection, the injected product quantity should be controlled in order to respect the manufacturer’s chemical product instructions (DPC solution quantity to be injected per linear meter).

-The product reacts in the masonry to become hydrophobic resin and create a barrier.
+The product reacts in the masonry to become hydrophobic resin and create a barrier, called a remedial damp proof course (DPC).

 After 2-3 weeks the moisture flow is stopped by the chemical barrier.
 It is then necessary to facilitate at the maximum the drain conditions of the treated masonry (aerate, warm up and dehumidify).
 Regular monitoring of humidity can follow the progress of drying and renovations begin only when the wall reaches a humidity level inferior to 5%.